JinYuanLi0012/jinyuanli0012.github.io/index.md

 I am a second-year master's student at [Tianjin University](https://www.tju.edu.cn/english/index.htm), under the mentorship of Prof. [Gang Pan](https://gpantju.github.io/index/).
 Previously, I worked as a research intern at [Baidu](https://www.paddlepaddle.org.cn/en) and explored multimodal document understanding.
 My enthusiasm lies in exploring multimodal machine learning and my recent endeavors revolve around unleashing the latent capabilities of vision-language models within intricate multimodal tasks.
 The ultimate goal of my research is to explore multimodal foundational models with higher levels of visual and language intelligence.

-Collaborations are welcome!
-If you are looking forward to trying some projects with me, feel free to drop me an email.

 ## Research Interests